 To elaborate on the power talk just a little — how about some “power of food”?
 De gustibus…

 PICTURE: DIPPING A FRENCH CHEESE BAGUETTE IN COFFEE

 As is easy to tell, the word “power” deserves more recognition as that for an ability to act intellectually.

-I think Irish English should have a publicly accessible corpus.
+Back to language and cognitive pursuits, Irish English should have a publicly accessible corpus.
 Autonomous language environments have own corpora.

 ICE, Corpus of Canadian English